ChristopheSteininger/c4/readme.md

  perfectly on different board sizes.
 An entry like "1<sup>st</sup> (53)" for the 8x7 board means the 1<sup>st</sup> player can force a win on move #53 if the second player plays perfectly.
-If the second player in a 8x7 game is not perfect, then the first player can force a win before move
+If the second player in an 8x7 game is not perfect, then the first player can force a win before move
  #53.

  All results below were found by running the solver in this repo.
-The solution of board sizes where $width + height \leq 15$, as well as the 8x8 board was already found by [previous solvers](https://tromp.github.io/c4/c4.html), but the solution to all other board sizes is new.
+The solution of board sizes where $width + height \leq 15$ as well as the 8x8 board has already been found by [another solver](https://tromp.github.io/c4/c4.html), but the solution to all other board sizes is new.

+ The exact move on which the game will end assuming perfect play is a new result for all board sizes as previous solvers output only a win/draw/loss outcome.

 | Width &rarr; <br> Height &darr; |    4 |    5 |                   6 |                   7 |                   8 |                   9 |                  10 |                  11 |                  12 |
 | ------------------------------- | ---- | ---- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- | ------------------- |